 While the base Luxury trim comes well-equipped with an impressive list of features, both infotainment and safety, the Premium Luxury adds quite a number of upgrades while only increasing cost by $4,000.
 On the other hand, the Sport trim doesn't really live up to the badge, adding mostly aesthetic changes.
 Thus, we recommend sticking with the Premium Luxury, which comes with desirable advanced safety features like lane change alert, blind-spot monitoring, rear cross-traffic alert, and the punchy V6 engine.
 The wireless charging pad is also a welcome addition for gadget-lovers.
 We'd ignore AWD unless you live somewhere with heavy snow and even with nearly every option, you can keep the CT5 below $60,000.

-The BMW 3 Series is what the new CT5 was designed to compete with, but right out the gate, the BMW has more power.
+The BMW 3 Series is what the new Cadillac CT5 was designed to compete with, but right out the gate, the BMW has more power.
 The 3 Series can be equipped with a 255-hp turbo-four or a 382-hp turbo-six; both engines are stronger than their counterparts on the Caddy.
 But the German luxury sedan also handles its power better, with more refined driving dynamics and a more comfortable ride.
 What's even more impressive is the 3 Series' fuel economy, easily beating out the CT5 at 26/36/30 mpg.
 When you add to all this the more upscale interior, superior styling, a much larger 17-cubic-foot trunk, and a long list of standard high-tech features on the BMW, you have to wonder if Cadillac was serious about its goal.
 In just about every way, the BMW 3 Series is the better sedan here.
-The only advantage the CT5 has is its more affordable price tag, and that should hardly factor in when shopping for a luxury sedan.
+The only advantage for the Cadillac CT5 is its pricing, which is more affordable, but that should hardly factor in when shopping for a luxury sedan.

 The new CT5 is set to take its place between the smaller CT4 and the larger CT6.
-You'd think that being larger, the CT6 might get stronger engines, but it suffers from the same lackluster powertrains as its smaller sibling.
+You'd think that being larger, the CT6 might get stronger engines, but it suffers from the same lackluster powertrains as its smaller sibling on lower-rung models, although the top trim does get access to a V8.
 Add to this its more unwieldy dimensions, and you would be foolish to expect much in the way of athleticism.
 It has the same light, disconnected steering that is common among large luxury sedans, but it never feels smaller than it is, making it harder to engage with around bends.
 However, the CT6 also disappoints when it comes to ride quality, given that larger cruisers normally offer smoother rides.
 The interior of the larger Caddy is spacious, and it offers a larger 15.8 cubic foot trunk, but neither of these factors is a significant improvement over the CT5.
-Overall, the CT5 is the slightly more refined of the American luxury sedans.
+Overall, the CT5 is the slightly more refined of the luxury sedans from the US manufacturer.

 Check out some informative Cadillac CT5 video reviews below.